mlflow/mlflow/docs/source/models.rst

 Model Input Example
 ^^^^^^^^^^^^^^^^^^^
-Similar to model signatures, model inputs can be column-based (i.e DataFrames) or tensor-based (i.e numpy.ndarrays).
 A model input example provides an instance of a valid model input.
-Input examples are stored with the model as separate artifacts and are referenced in the the :ref:`MLmodel file <pyfunc-model-config>`.
+Input examples are stored with the model as separate artifacts and are referenced in the :ref:`MLmodel file <pyfunc-model-config>`.
 To include an input example with your model, add it to the appropriate log_model call, e.g.
 :py:func:`sklearn.log_model() <mlflow.sklearn.log_model>`.
+Input examples are also used to infer model signatures in log_model calls when signatures aren't specified.

+Similar to model signatures, model inputs can be column-based (i.e DataFrames) or tensor-based (i.e numpy.ndarrays).
+See examples below:

 How To Log Model With Column-based Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~